This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Give your child an oral rehydration solution (ORS) as directed.
 An ORS has the right amounts of water, salts, and sugar that your child needs to replace lost body fluids.
 You can buy an ORS at most grocery stores and pharmacies.
 Ask what kind of ORS your child needs and how much he or she should drink.

 - Give your child foods he or she can tolerate.
 Examples include rice, potatoes, and bread.
 It also includes fruits (bananas, melon), and well-cooked vegetables.
 You may need to feed your child smaller amounts of food more often.
 Avoid giving your child foods that are high in fiber, fat, and sugar.
-Also avoid giving your child dairy and red meat until his or her diarrhea is gone.

 Prevent traveler's diarrhea: